martinelli winery

 ABOUT THIS WINE

-The Martinelli Road Chardonnay Vineyard is one of our coolest vineyard sites in the Russian River Valley and is consistently one of the last vineyards to be picked.
-A large portion of the vineyard remains shaded for most of the day by a ridge of old redwood trees.
+The Martinelli Road Chardonnay Vineyard is one of our coolest vineyard sites in the Russian River Valley.
+A large portion of the vineyard remains shaded for most of the day by a ridge of old redwood trees, and we sell these rows to another winery, keeping the ones that get more sunshine for ourselves.
 Lee Martinelli Sr. planted this vineyard in 1989 using clone 95, and the vineyard borders the Jackass Zinfandel vineyard on the original Martinelli family homestead ranch.

 GROWING YEAR INFO